doubletapjohn-cpu/Vince-s-external-memory/feyd's airstream.md

     Fayd's Airstream

 Type & Location: Feyd's residence is a 20-foot Airstream-style travel trailer.
 It is not a separate apartment but a rented space attached to the main house of his landlord, Mike Dewald.
-The trailer is silver with its classic, unpainted metal exterior.
+The trailer is parked in the back yard of Mikes house not visible from the street.
+It is silver with its classic, unpainted metal exterior.
 It is tethered to the house for its power and water supply, making it a grounded, stationary object rather than a mobile one.

 Dimensions: The trailer is approximately 20 feet long from bumper to tongue and about 7 feet wide on the inside.
 This makes it a small, intimate space where everything is immediately at hand.